RomanPilyushin/Mind/toefl Speaking.md

 Second,
 For instance,

+Some people like to specifically plan how they will spend their free time.
+Others prefer to keep their free time open and not schedule activities in advance.
+Which do you prefer and why?

 ####
 Do you agree or disagree with the following statement?
 It is important for children to learn to draw or paint.
 Use details and examples to explain your opinion.